 I discovered today that the French expression for World Youth Day is les Journées mondial de la jeunesse, which is abbreviated JMJ.
 That’s pretty cool.

 On my way out to do the shopping this morning, I was walking across the Place de la Comédie, and I noticed a sign that there were blood collections going on.
 I hadn’t given blood since I was seventeen years old, and I hadn’t actually tried since September 11 last year, when I was turned away because of the crowds.
 I wasn’t in a particular hurry, so I figured I could kill an hour or so giving a pint.
-Giving blood in Montpellier
+Continue reading Montpellier, France: Donating blood at the Place de la Comédie

 There are lots of lists out there with things you need to know about traveling.
 Over the years, I’ve developed three simple rules I swear by.
 Not surprisingly, I formed these rules by violating them.
-Follow these three rules when traveling
+Continue reading Three simple rules for traveling

 I’ve been reviewing a lot of my old travel blog posts recently and sharing the more interesting ones on Facebook and Twitter.
 While doing this, I noticed a glaring omission on my part.
 There was a story I never told because, at the time, I was so embarrassed by my naivete with respect to the opposite sex.
 It happened five years ago this week, in August 2006.

 Kathryn and I visited St. Peter’s Basilica several times during our trip to Rome.
 On Wednesday, we decided to climb to the cupola of the basilica.
 We were in need of a good workout, so we passed up the elevator and took the stairs.
-Tibi dabo claves regni caelorum
+Continue reading St. Peter’s Basilica: You are Peter, and upon this rock I build my church

 Kathryn took this wonderful photo of the Holy Father at the General Audience on February 23, 2011.
 We arrived two hours early, and despite the throngs of people already waiting to get into the Pope Paul VI Audience Hall, we were able to get some great seats.
-Seeing the Pope in Rome
+Continue reading General Audience with Pope Benedict XVI

 I want to express my apologies for the long delay in producing posts about our trip to Pennsylvania and Rome.
 It seems like there haven’t been enough hours in the day for me recently.
 I’ve prepared several pages of notes on paper, and I’ll try to get everything online before the rest of my memory fades.
 Thanks for your continued patience.

 Our 2007 trip to Europe started with a flight from Phoenix to Phoenix.
 The aircraft we boarded to begin our journey had a mechanical problem just after takeoff.
 However, it had too much fuel to land safely, so we circled west of the airport for about an hour before landing.
 We then rescheduled a later flight.
-Who needs money?
+Continue reading False start: Who needs money?

 Sunday was the final day of our trip to Los Angeles, and it wasn’t really supposed to be much of a day for us.
 The plan was to get up early, pack up our things, find a place to attend Mass, and make the long drive back to Phoenix.
-Cathedral in Los Angeles
+Continue reading Sunday Mass at the Cathedral of Our Lady of the Angels

 For the most part, Kathryn and I slept pretty well the first night in L.A.
 I was woken up by a bit of noise around the pool area at midnight, but I got back to sleep pretty quickly.
 What woke me up was the sound of a beer bottle hitting the ground.
 Luckily it didn’t break.
 The managers must have given the folks a talking to, because they drank from cans the following night.